mono/monotouch-bindings/facebook/README.md

 facebook
 ========

-These are bindings to the native Facebook SDK for iOS.
+These are bindings to the native Facebook SDK for iOS, currently we bind version 3.5.2.

 Using
 =====

-Copy the Facebook.dll project in the binding directory to your project, and add it as a reference in your project.
+Copy the MonoTouch.FacebookConnect.dll project in the binding directory to your project, and add it as a reference in your project.

 Building
 ========

-Run `make' in the binding directory to build Facebook.dll.
+Run `make' in the binding directory to build MonoTouch.FacebookConnect.dll.

 Sample
 ======